ajaymopidevi/PersAR/20fps/README.md

 The code is optimized to run at 6.45fps

 ## Optimizations:
+* Use cv2 functions to find the keypoints with a _Threshold= 30 and NonmaxSupression=True_
-* Use cv2 functions to find the keypoints, descriptors and finally match them
+* Use cv2 function to compute descriptors for the keypoints and finally match them
 * After matching, use only 100 best matches for finding Homography matrix
 * Use cv2 function (warpPerspective) for warping
 * Instead of storing all the frames in a video, read and process the frame and continue to next frame.